dimitarpg13/cpp_random_pieces/NOTES_on_constant_expressions.md

   translation-unit-local entity that is usable in constant expressions.
 Such initialization is disallowed in a module interface unit (outside its private-module-fragment, if any) or a module partition, and is deprecated in any other context.

+A ```constepxr``` function must satisfy the following requirements:
+* it must not be virtual (_until C++ 20_)
+* it must not be a coroutine (_since C++ 20_)
+* its return type (if any) must be a literal type
+* each of its parameters must be a literal type
+* for constructor (and destructor _since C++ 20_), the class must have no virtual base classes
+* there exists at least one set of argument values such that an invocation of the function could be an evaluated subexpression of a core constant expression (for constructors, use in a constant initializer is sufficient (_since C++ 14_).
+No diagnostic is required for a violation of this bullet.
+* its function body must not be a function-try-block (_until C++20__)

+Function-try-block
+Establishes an exception handler around the body of a function

+Syntax
+The function-try-block is one of the alternative syntax forms for _function-body_, which is a part of function  defintion.

+try _ctor-initializer (optional)_ _compound-statement_ _handler-sequence_
+_ctor-initializer_ - member initializer list, only allowed in constructors _compound-statement_ - the brace-enclosed sequence of statements that constitues the body of a function _handler-sequence_ - sequence of one or more catch-clauses